shamaanikala/shamaanikala.github.io/cmdline_course.md

 ## Week 1: Introduction to Command Line Environments

+The first week focused on setting up bash and basic command-line usage.

 ### Introduction Lecture

 The first week had the only on-site lecture of the course.